 Finally, God has revealed His characteristics in the incarnation of His Son, Jesus Christ.
 Christ is the radiance of the glory of God and the exact imprint of His nature (Hebrews 1:1–4).
 God revealed Himself fully in Jesus Christ (John 1:18; 14:9; Colossians 1:15).
 What are some of the appropriate responses we see in the New Testament regarding the revelation of Christ as God in the flesh?
 John the Baptist declares Jesus to be the pre-existent Lamb of God who came to take away the sin of the world, whose sandals John did not consider himself worthy to untie (John 1:29–30).
-Mary, the sister of Lazarus, whom Jesus raised from the dead, reacted by anointing Jesus' feet with an expensive ointment and wiped His feet with her hair as an act humility and devotion (John 12:2–3).
-The apostle known as Doubting Thomas, after placing his hands on the scars of the resurrected Jesus exclaimed, "My Lord and my God!"
+Mary, the sister of Lazarus, whom Jesus raised from the dead, reacted by anointing Jesus' feet with an expensive ointment and wiped His feet with her hair as an act of humility and devotion (John 12:2–3).
+The apostle Thomas, after placing his hands on the scars of the resurrected Jesus exclaimed, "My Lord and my God!"
 (John 20:27–28).
 These are just a few of the responses recorded by believers who recognized that Jesus Christ is God in the flesh.
 The only appropriate response to this revelation is to bend our knees and confess with our tongues that Jesus Christ is Lord, to the glory of God the Father (Philippians 2:9–11).

 The attributes of God, what are they?